moby/datakit/docs/dkt.md

 tests  path      /tmp/test-1234/                               -      -
 ```

+> NOTE(samoht): would be nice if we can attach filters to data-sources

+#### Source Events

+Once added, reading or writing to a data source generate source
-Data sources, when synced, generate new events.
-Events carry different
+events.
+Events carry different attributes, depending on the kind of
-attributes, depending on the source kind they come from.
-For instance
+the source they come from.
+For instance events coming from Github
-events coming from Github sources will have a `COMMIT` attributes and
+sources will have a `COMMIT` attributes and might have `PR` related
-might have a `PR` attribute as well.
-Note that, depending on the
+attributes as well (such as `PR/number`, `PR/state`, etc.) Note that,
-attribute, a different hash (sha1 for Git, sha256 for Docker) or
+depending on the attribute, a different hash (sha1 for Git, sha256 for
-digest (md5 for paths and hockeyapp) can be used.
+Docker) or digest (md5 for paths and hockeyapp) can be used.
+Attributes might be writable (such as `PR/state`).

 ```
 $ dkt source log